Shakuntala (play): New adaptations and editions

 Felix Woyrsch's incidental music for Kālidāsa's play, composed around 1886, is lost.
 Ignacy Jan Paderewski would have composed a Shakuntala opera, on a libretto by Catulle Mendès, in the first decade of the 20th century: the work is however no longer listed as extant in overviews of the composer's or librettist's oeuvre.
 Arthur W. Ryder published a new English translation of Shakuntala in 1912.
 Two years later he collaborated to an English performance version of the play.
+The work was staged at the Greenwich Village Theatre in New York in 1919 with Beatrice Prentice as Śakuntalā, Frank Conroy as Kaṇva (also director for the production), Joseph Macauley as King Duṣyanta, Grace Henderson as Gautami, and Harold Meltzer as Matali.

 Alfano's opera

 Italian Franco Alfano composed an opera, named La leggenda di Sakùntala (The legend of Sakùntala) in its first version (1921) and simply Sakùntala in its second version (1952).